amamory-ampere/openmp-offloading/openmp_gpu/cross-compiling.md

-## Cross compiling an OpenMP aplication
+## Cross compiling an OpenMP application

 **TO BE COMPLETED*!!!!*